Terradue/transpiler-mate/docs/index.md

 Commands:
-  codemeta         Transpiles the input CWL to CodeMeta representation. invenio-publish  Publishes the input CWL to an Invenio instance. ogcrecord        Transpiles the input CWL to OGC API Record.
+  codemeta         Transpiles the input CWL to CodeMeta representation. datacite         Transpiles the input CWL to DataCite Metadata.. invenio-publish  Publishes the input CWL to an Invenio instance. ogcrecord        Transpiles the input CWL to OGC API Record.
 ```